Pushkar Mela

 Pushkar-FairThe Pushkar Mela is held annually in the holy land of Pushkar, near Ajmer, situated in Rajasthan.
 The Majority of the fair actions occur in the fairgrounds, situated in the west of the city close to the junction of Brahma Temple way and the National highway no. 89.

-Even the camels also well dressed, marched, trimmed, and entered in beauty competitions, race contest, made to dance, as well as for trading.
+Even the camels also well dressed, marched, trimmed, and entered in beauty competitions, race contests, made to dance, as well as for trading.

 What Rituals Performed At The Pushkar Fair?